Full text: What chief selector Chetan Sharma had to say about Virat Kohli’s ODI captaincy issue

 The main goal for everybody is the same: to keep India on top.
 We don’t want controversies.
 That is the reason we don’t come out.
 Our job is to select the team, make sure the best guy goes and plays for the country.
 When these controversies happen, it makes us sad as cricketers.
 I was joking that Ajaz [Patel] has been dropped by New Zealand after taking ten wickets.
 Imagine if we had done something similar, what would have happened to us.

-Om communicating the decision:
+On communicating the decision:

 When you’re in the middle of the series, you can’t always say such things.
 You decide only when the selectors start thinking about that format.
 So, when the selectors discussed, and we feel we should have one white-ball captain, this is what we told Virat, and he agreed.
 We communicated what was on our minds, and we are always ready, 24x7, to discuss anything.
 There’s no problem at all.